-Figure 30 shows historical Montezuma Creek uranium concentrations.
+Surface water samples were collected from 10 locations within Montezuma Creek during the May 2023 to April 2024 sampling period.
+Figure 29 shows historical Montezuma Creek uranium concentrations.
 Location SW00-01 represents background concentrations and has no statistical trend by Mann-Kendall analysis.
-SW01-02, the next monitoring location downstream of location SW00-01, likewise does not have a statistically significant trend.
-The other three most upgradient surface water sample locations (SW01-03, SW00-02, and SW01-01) have statistically significant declining uranium concentration trends that have historically remained below the State of Utah surface water uranium standard of 44 μ g/L. The trend graphs for the five most-upgradient sampling locations show that uranium surface water concentrations increase upstream to downstream due to discharge of contaminated groundwater to the creek in the former mill site.
-At the Sorenson sampling location, uranium concentrations are typically above the State of Utah surface water uranium standard of 44 μ g/L. The October 2022 and April 2023 uranium concentrations at this location were 230 and 17.8 μg/L, respectively.
-Downstream, sample results from the next four sampling locations (SW00-04, SW92-08, SW92-09, and SW94-01) are similar, with October 2022 concentrations between 104 to 201 μ g/L and April 2023 concentrations between 11.2 to 23.2 μ g/L. There was not a statistically identifiable trend by Mann-Kendall analysis at the Sorenson location or any of the monitoring stations downstream of Sorenson.
+Location SW01-02, the next monitoring location downstream of location SW00-01, likewise does not have a statistically significant trend.
+The other three most upgradient surface water sample locations (SW01-03, SW00-02, and SW01-01) have statistically significant declining uranium concentration trends that have historically remained below the State of Utah surface water uranium standard of 44 μg/L. The trend graphs for the five most-upgradient sampling locations show that uranium surface water concentrations increase upstream to downstream due to discharge of contaminated groundwater to the creek in the former mill site.
+At the Sorenson sampling location, uranium concentrations are typically above the State of Utah surface water uranium standard of 44 μg/L. The October 2023 and April 2024 uranium concentrations at this location were 138 and 81.4 μg/L, respectively.
+Downstream, sample results from the next four sampling locations (SW00-04, SW92-08, SW92-09, and SW94-01) are similar, with October 2023 concentrations between 111 to 138 μg/L and April 2024 concentrations between 72 to 80.5 μg/L. There was not a statistically identifiable trend by Mann-Kendall analysis at the Sorenson location or any of the monitoring stations downstream of Sorenson.

 The observed uranium concentration trend with distance along the creek is related to groundwater discharge.
 Upstream, where the Dakota Sandstone is present, contaminated groundwater discharge to the creek is minimal and as such uranium surface water concentrations are relatively low.
 Upgradient of the Sorenson surface water sampling location, the Dakota Sandstone pinches out, allowing the underlying Burro Canyon Formation to come into direct contact with the alluvial aquifer (Section 1.2).
 The addition of Burro Canyon Formation water to the alluvial aquifer causes the uranium plume to discharge to Montezuma Creek downgradient of the pinch-out location.
-The correlation between the area where the uranium plume ends and the occurrence of historically elevated uranium surface water concentrations suggests that plume discharge, and not supplemental standard areas located adjacent to and within the creek bed, is responsible for the increased uranium surface water concentrations.
-Supplemental standard areas are places where mill-contaminated soils were left in place adjacent to and within Montezuma Creek based on cost benefit and risk analyses.
+The correlation between the area where the uranium plume ends and the occurrence of historically elevated uranium surface water concentrations suggests that plume discharge, and not supplemental standard areas adjacent to and within the creek bed, is responsible for the increased uranium surface water concentrations.
+Supplemental standard areas are places where mill-contaminated soils were left in place adjacent to and within Montezuma Creek based on cost-benefit and risk analyses.
 For example, contaminated soils were left in place when removal of those soils would compromise fish and wildlife habitat and the contaminated soils were determined to have minimal adverse effects on human health and the environment.
 Contaminated soils were also left in place if removal costs outweighed potential benefits.